ERP shortlist for finance workflows

 Controlled rollout

-Boundary: Do not claim one-click rollback where no dedicated rollback endpoint is exposed.
+Boundary: Do not claim one-click rollback unless rollback endpoints are implemented and exposed.

 Workflow proof strip